 Why do bone spurs develop?
-Are they good or bad?
-We've come to think of bone as inanimate cement.
-However, bone is made up of mature cells (osteoblasts) and stem cells that react to their environment.
-It's well known, for instance, that when the cushioning cartilage in a joint wears out, the bone underneath the worn out cartilage makes itself thicker to handle the new forces.
-We know that people who don't exercise or who pursue nonweight-bearing exercise have more brittle bones, and that people who lift heavy weights have more dense bones.
+When are they good or bad?
+Bone is made up of mature cells (osteoblasts) and stem cells that react to their environment.
+It's well known, for instance, that when the cushioning disc in the spine wears out, the bone underneath the disc makes itself thicker to handle the new forces.
+We know that people who don't exercise or who pursue non-weight-bearing exercise have more brittle bones, and that people who lift heavy weights have more-dense bones.
 So bone is alive and quickly reacts to its environment.
 How quickly?

 As an example, for many years most physicians were convinced that bone spurs in the spine took years to form.
 This was based on the theory that bone was dumb, inanimate cement.
-However, more recent research shows that when the lumbar discs are injured as part of an experiment, bone spurs begin to form in the 1 to 2 month time frame.
+However, more-recent research shows that when the lumbar discs are injured as part of an experiment, bone spurs begin to form in the one- to twomonth time frame.